-&lt;sup>48 E.g. ibid; Giovanni Iudica, 'Presentation' in Filippo Annunziata, Contracts, Wills, Marriages and Rings.
-Opera and Private Law (Silvana Editoriale 2017); Elena Falletti, 'The Marriage of Figaro and the Sunset of Ancien Régime Legacy on Modern Legal Culture' in Filippo Annunziata and Giorgio Fabio Colombo eds, Law and Opera (Springer 2018).
+48E.g. ibid; Giovanni ludica, 'Presentation' in Filippo Annunziata (ed), Contracts, Wills, Marriages and Rings.
+Opera and Private Law (Silvana Editoriale 2017); Elena Falletti, 'The Marriage of Figaro and the Sunset of Ancien Régime Legacy on Modern Legal Culture' in Filippo Annunziata and Giorgio Fabio Colombo (eds), Law and Opera (Springer 2018).

-&lt;sup>49 Annunziata, Contracts, Wills, Marriages and Rings (n 8) 199-219.
+49Annunziata (n 8) 199-219.

-Drawing on ideas of Durkheim and Luhmann, he uses the librettos of two Mozart operas to show how a less strict social structure allows more individualisation to take place.
-50 While the opera seria 'Idomeneo Re di Creta' (1781) followed the conventions of an aristocratic age, albeit humanising the classical themes, the story in the opera buffa (or comic opera) 'Le nozze de Figaro' (1786) contains much more variation.
+countries under the labels 'sociology of law' and 'law and society'.
+A notable exception is an article by the Italian sociologist Mariano Longo.
+Drawing on ideas of Durkheim and Luhmann, he uses the librettos of two Mozart operas to show how a less strict social structure allows more individualization to take place.50 While the opera seria 'Idomeneo Re di Creta' (1781) followed the conventions of an aristocratic age, albeit humanizing the classical themes, the story in the opera buffa (or comic opera) 'Le nozze de Figaro' (1786) contains much more variation.
 Part of this shift is bound up with the differences between the conventions of serious and comic opera.
 While opera seria depicted the values of the nobility, the development of comic opera was a direct consequence of the rise of the bourgeoise and the shift of wealth being tied to land to being something (also) independent from it.
 By Mozart's time, comedy was seen and understood as having the potential for profundity.
-Longo explains that late 18th-century comedic opera comes with more realistic representation, gives agency to characters from different social strata, 'even the lowest', and 'presents a variety of languages, from the dignified to the everyday speech'.
-51 In Mozart's 'Figaro', a change in law, the fabled 'jus primae noctis' 52 has fallen away, bringing more equality between the characters occupying different social positions.
-It enables the servant to resist his master's attempt on his bride and turns what would have been a situation with only one outcome and not much of a story to tell, into one with surprise events.
-'By formally making social relations symmetrical, law guarantees an increased possibility for social action, which entails a non-trivial connection
+Longo explains that late eighteenth-century comedic opera comes with more realistic representation, gives agency to characters from different social strata, 'even the lowest', and 'presents a variety of languages, from the dignified to the everyday speech'.51 In Mozart's 'Figaro', a change in law, the fabled 'jus primae noctis'52 has fallen away, bringing more equality between the characters occupying different social positions.53 It enables the servant to resist his master's attempt on his bride and turns what would have been a situation with only one outcome and not much of a story to tell, into one with surprise events.54 'By formally making social relations symmetrical, law guarantees an increased possibility for social action, which entails a non-trivial connection between equality and complexity', Longo writes.55